Teaching and Research Logopedics M.Sc.

 Dates and Deadlines

-The goal of the Master’s program is to provide graduates not only with the training to give academic speech therapy instruction at universities, but also to train them to perform their own research in diagnostics and therapy.
+The Master’s program aims to provide graduates not only with the training to give academic speech therapy instruction at universities, but also to train them to perform their own research in diagnostics and therapy.

 The prerequisite for admission to the program is an initial university degree.
 The required academic background is described in the exam regulations.
 The determination on whether or not the admissions requirements are met is made by the examination board.